ksandom/achel/docs/programming/creatingARepositoryWithProfiles.md

+**TODO: This article needs to be updated, but should still be better than nothing in the mean time.**

 # Introduction

 When you create a repo, you will likely want profiles to be automatically configured when the repo is installed.
 This document describes how to do it.